alb3rtov/ICAAD-Software/README.md

 <img src="https://i.imgur.com/nsRCk6p.png" align="right" width="450"/>

-This project was develop with the next programming language:
+This project was develop with the next programming languages:

 - `Python 3.6`: Use as base for the creation of menus.
 - `PowerShell 5`: Use for the creation of scripts ps1 that will call from the Python menu.